BasicWolf/archived-kaylee/doc/firststeps.rst

 ------------
 By combining controllers storages and projects users form Kaylee `Applications`.
-Speaking in technical terms, an application is a combination of project, controller and storage *objects*. which are not shareable among the applications.
+Speaking in technical terms, an application is a combination of a project, a controller and storage *objects*. which are not shareable among the applications.

-For example, consider a project which is used to find the best flight trajectories for a space station sent from the Earth to another planet in Solar system.
-So, one of the applications will use an instance of the `SpaceTrajectoryProject` class configured to search for trajectories to Mars, and another application will use an instance of the same class configured to search for trajectories to Pluto.
+In run-time, Kaylee Application is an instance of the :py:class:`Controller` class.

 ..
 [1] http://www.w3schools.com/html5/html5_webworkers.asp